Frankel Center for Judaic Studies

 "So Let It Be Written: Persian Imperial Myth and the Formation of Early Jewish Textual Identity"

 Update due to COVID-19: Frankel Center Staff Working Remotely

 Judaic Studies explores its key themes in an interdisciplinary fashion, using the tools of history, law, literature, and culture to investigate the broad sweep of nationhood, religion, language, and space.

 Judaic Studies offers courses and degrees that help you engage in the world and plan for your future.
 Students examine the histories, cultures, and languages of the Jewish people.
 Working closely with distinguished faculty and prominent visitors, students develop individual responses to complex issues like religious faith, culutral pluralism, ethnic identity, and migration.

-We strive to support our students and faculty on the frontlines of learning and research; to steward our planet, our community, our campus.
-To do this, the Frankel Center for Judaic Studies needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, the Frankel Center for Judaic Studies needs your support.